dpetrini/nova/README.md

 Idea is to keep simple.

+It is totally based in callbaks to insert new features like AUC accounting and plots for instance.

-# Clone the repository and using
+# Clone the repository and setup
  ```
  git clone https://github.com/dpetrini/nova.git
  ```